-I launched ebogjonson.com on November 8, 2003.
-Back then it was called "Big Black Brain," and its first post was the first graph of a novel I'd written never tried to publish:
+I launched the original ebogjonson.com on November 8, 2003.
+Back then it was called "Big Black Brain," and the first post was the first graph of a novel I'd written never tried to publish:

-The larger blog was an attempt to write my way out of a life problem, which was that I missed writing.
-Before 1999, my life had been wholly organized around writing, and after 1999 it became organized around web product and project management.
-In so much I worked with words after 1999, it was usually to edit them rather than write them, to plot how they might be best distributed digitally.
-Thinking I might blog my way out of this pickle, I launched an anonymous Movable Type-powered site where I warehoused bits of unpublished fiction, political musings, a dream log.
+ebogjonson.com was an attempt to write my way out of a life problem, which was that I missed writing.
+Before 1999, my life had been wholly organized around writing.
+After 1999 it became organized around web product and project management.
+In so much I worked with words after 1999, it was usually to edit them rather than write them, to plot how they might be best distributed online.
+Another thing that happened around that time is that what I had previously understood to be my community shifted rather radically.
+Crumbled, really.
+My entire life had been shaped by my time at the Village Voice, and, when I went into the web biz, the community of writers I'd come up with kept on writing without me, some to great and envy-inducing acclaim.
+Thinking I soothe some the pain I felt around those thing by blogging, I launched an anonymous Movable Type-powered site where I warehoused bits of unpublished fiction, political musings, a dream log.
 The name I chose was the username I've been using since the mid-1990s.
 So much for anonymity.
 Like every liar, I secretly wanted to be caught.

 And after a while, I was.
-The blog stopped being anonymous and became unexpectedly generative for me, connecting me to a community that saw me through deaths, professional changes, political upheavals, another move.
-Posting waxed and waned depending on what I was doing for work, which to say: depending on how much time I had to feel the ache of my life problem.
+The blog stopped being anonymous and became unexpectedly generative for me, connecting me to a small community that saw me through deaths, professional changes, political upheavals, another move.
+Posting waxed and waned depending on what I was doing for work, which to say: depending on how much time I had to feel the ache of my underlying life problem.
 I worked for myself when I moved to CA in 2005, and the years immediately after were particularly prolific.
-I blogged a ton here, writing a few posts that were small-blog-sized hits, and I did some of the best writing of my career offsite.
-Even when I went back to work full time, I made sure to keep my domain up to date and migrated ebogjonson.com from MT to Drupal to more Drupal to Kirby, depending on my mood and what I was using to build sites for clients and employers.
-My personal sandbox.
+I blogged a ton here, writing a few posts that were small-blog-sized hits.
+Away from here, I did what I think is some of the best writing of my career.
+Even when I went back to work full time, I made sure to keep this domain up to date and migrated ebogjonson.com from MT to Drupal to more Drupal to Kirby, depending on my mood and what I was using to build sites for clients and employers

-Now I have another life problem, which is that I'm sick to death of social media.
-At some point--I don't know when--the energy that I used to put into updating my own site went into compulsively sharing and commenting on someone else's, and I think I am very much the worse for it.
-I recently undertook a Cal Newport-style program of digital minimalism, and as a part of that, I'm reclaiming my time from Facebook to put some of it to better use here.
-I am not exactly sure what form that reclaimation will take, but dream logging and sharing rants and fictions will likely be a part of it.
+Now I have an additional life problem in addition to missing writing, which is that I'm sick to death of social media.
+At some point--I can't say when, exactly--the energy that I used to put into updating this site went into compulsively sharing and commenting on someone else's, and I think I am very much the worse for it.
+I recently undertook a Cal Newport-style program of digital minimalism, and as a part of that, I've completely eliminated Facebook and Instagram, I am wrestling with Twitter.
+The goal was to put some of the time that had gone to better use in other places but results have been mixed.